New Home Warranties: What’s covered and what isn’t

-Designed to offer buyers peace of mind for 10 years, new home warranties ensure that any defects in a new property will be fixed.
+New home warranties offer buyers peace of mind for ten years as they ensure any defects found in a new property will be fixed.
 However, they are not as straightforward as you think.

 However, unlike older property, new builds come with reassurance that the developer will fix any problems that occur.
-This warranty can be essential as issues can pop up and solving them alone could be costly.
+Any new home warranties can be essential as issues can pop up, and solving them alone could be costly.

 What is a building warranty?

 It’s a type of insurance policy taken out by the builder or developer for your benefit and typically lasts for 10-years.
-Any building warranty protects your new home and ensures certain issues will be fixed for free.
+Any building warranty protects your new home by ensuring certain issues will be fixed for free.

-There are three main providers of warranties and all operate under the Consumer Code for Home Builders.
+There are three main providers of new home warranties and all operate under the Consumer Code for Home Builders.

 The National House-Building Council (NHBC) is the most common and covers around 80% of the new-build market.

-Some developer purchase warranties from BLP which is slightly different from the main 3 providers but still adhere to Consumer Code for New Homes.
+Some developer purchase new home warranties from BLP which is slightly different from the main 3 providers but still adhere to Consumer Code for New Homes.